Radio Apac

 16 February 2026, 2:23 pm

-The machine, known as a Hydroxyurea diagnostic machine and valued at over Shs 15 million, was procured by the Catharine PHL Sickle Cell Support Initiative, a non-governmental organization, with support from several partners.
+The machine, known as a Hydroxyurea diagnostic device and valued at over UGX 15 million, was procured by the Catharine PHL Sickle Cell Support Initiative, a non-governmental organisation, with support from several partners.
 Stanbic Bank is the lead partner in the initiative.

-Mr Roy added that the organization plans to raise funds through a charity run scheduled for October this year to procure life-saving medication for sickle cell patients, alongside providing counselling services for affected families.
+Mr Roy added that the organisation plans to raise funds through a charity run scheduled for October this year to procure life-saving medication for sickle cell patients, in addition to providing counselling services for affected families.

 The Medical Superintendent of Apac Hospital, Dr James Okullu, described the situation as alarming, revealing that hospital records from April last year indicate at least 354 children diagnosed with sickle cell disease.